mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 ## The Future

 If you would've told me this whole story two years ago, I would've laughed in your face and called it a dream.
+That's still what it feels like every day – I get to do the work I enjoy most with awesome people I like, and I'm being paid to do so!

-In case you're wondering, **[I still have no idea what the fuck I'm doing](https://medium.com/@mxstbr/nobody-knows-what-the-fuck-they-re-doing-b62945f88b0d#.lzlipi2xw)** (`#juniordevforlife`).
-Even so, some of my work impacts the way others make things and helps them be more productive, which is an amazing feeling.
+Now, in case you're wondering, **[I still have no idea what the fuck I'm doing](https://medium.com/@mxstbr/nobody-knows-what-the-fuck-they-re-doing-b62945f88b0d#.lzlipi2xw)**, that hasn't changed. `#juniordevforlife` Even so, some of my work impacts the way others make things and helps them be more productive, which is an amazing feeling.

 For 2017 I want to do more of the things that make me happy: